CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

 const decimalNumber = 0.5;
 ```

-We want to create an expression for the percentage using the value of `num`.
+We want to create an expression for the percentage using the value of `decimalNumber`.
 To convert to a percentage, we can multiply the number by 100 and then add a `"%"` sign on the end.

 So we can write: